Rain Gauges

 Quantitative Precipitation Forecasts (QPF)

 These are the same map layers that are displayed on NOAA's QPF page.
 They come in two flavors: individual days and cumulative days.
 As the names imply, the individual day layers only display predicted precipitation for that day.
 Conversely, the cumulative layers show total predicted rainfall over a given period.
 As an example, the QPF 72 Hour Days 1-3 layer shows the sum of day 1, day 2, and day 3.
-The time period that the precipitation forecast is valid for is displayed in the bottom left corner of the map:
+Below is the legend for the QPF map layers: